MoistCode/front-end-code-challenge/README.md

 * When documenting what you did and what you'd do next, try to write the reasons for your choices so that we can follow your thought process.
 * Using only controlled inputs for the profile form will require you to move the form state from the DOM to the profile form.
 * If you are able to complete everything in one hour, running your code should be functionally identical to the original project.

+## Process
+* Since we're using controlled components; the flow should be:
+  1. Child renders data via props
+  2. Changes call handler in parent
+  3. Handler changes parent state
+  4. Parent passes down state data via props to children
+* Broke out components that handle inputs and options to clean up profile component into `LabelInputItem` and `LabelOptionItem` respectively
+* Since the options are static, I took them out of the component to prevent the array from constantly being re-created
+* Added `noop`, a no operation function, into utils to prevent recreating the function and for use in default props
+* Broke out the form message into it's own component `FormMessage` with the option to indicate whether or not it should portray validity or invalidity.

+## Challenges
+* What is a controlled component?
+* What is a ref?